mrabanda/sliced/README.md

 ### How it works

+- Pizza shop and bar data is obtained from the Yelp API then saved to Firebase.

-- Openning the app initilizes a connection to Firebase.
+- Openning the app initilizes a connection to Firebase and pushes the data for pizza shops and bars into two separate arrays.

--
+- When a locatin is entered and the "Submit" button is clicked an array containing the latitude and longitude for each business is created and